MWRA online - home

 You might have seen recent news reports about per- and polyfluoroalkyl substances (together abbreviated as PFAS).
 These are a class of human-made chemicals typically associated with manufacturing of non-stick coatings, water-proofing and stain-proofing treatments.
 They have also been associated with certain fire-fighting foams.

-On March 14, 2023 EPA released draft National Primary Drinking Water Regulations for six PFAS compounds.
+On April 10, 2024 EPA released Final National Primary Drinking Water Regulations for six PFAS compounds.
 Based on current and historic sampling results, MWRA will easily meet these standards.

 All fully-supplied MWRA communities will meet the standards.
-Each partially-supplied community will need to individually review their data, and some communities may need to make source or treatment changes to meet the proposed standards.
+Communities which receive only part of their supply from MWRA will need to individually review their data, and some communities may need to make source or treatment changes to meet the new EPA standards.

 Current MassDEP DW Standard